Cunningmoor

-Cunningmoor is a town in Bushbuckridge Local Municipality in the Mpumalanga province of South Africa.Cunningmoor was named after a white man who lived here before in the early 70's to 90's.
+Cunningmoor is a town in Bushbuckridge Local Municipality in the Mpumalanga province of South Africa.Cunningmoor was named after a white man who lived here before in the early 70's to 90's, the man also built a school now known as Cunningmoore Primary School which occupies many of the children of the area.
 Cunningmoor also known as Cunningmoore-A is mixed cultural town and one of the safest town in Mpumalanga.